ipbl-oit-siit/image_recognition/drone_programming/README.md

 ## :green_square: Real-Time Image Processing & Camera Control
 ### :red_square: Integration Loop: Continuous Processing & Chattering Prevention
-- Inside this loop, we inject `DetectionTimer` to handle **Debouncing (Time Stabilization)** and absorb physical hardware delay by controlling transmission intervals without stopping the video frame pipeline.
+- In the previous module (`imp_time_trigger.py`), you learned how to use `DetectionTimer` to verify a target over continuous milliseconds using your webcam.
+- Now, we apply this exact same **Time-Based Verification System** to actual drone control.
+In this practice, we inject `DetectionTimer` into a non-blocking flight loop to stabilize manual gimbal adjustments via keyboard inputs without disrupting the real-time video stream pipeline.

 #### :o:Practice[camera_angle_control]
 - Save the following sample code as a python file, and execute it. (`C:\oit\home\ipbl\hula_vision_control.py`)